calaldees/blog/optimisations.md

         * Have a routine.
 Leaving things to 'when you feel in the mood' will not make progress
         * [why-procrastination-is-about-managing-emotions-not-time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time)
     * Your parents are not you
-        * Their judgments should not affect your life
+        * Their judgements should not affect your life
     * Makes notes when you read non-fiction
         * review your notes
     * Have more than one career plan/path/skill-set